LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 📆 Things to Remember
 - Compilers may implicitly generate a class’s **default** constructor, **copy** constructor, **copy assignment** operator, and **destructor**.

-### Item 6: Explicitly disallow the use of compiler-generated functions you do not want.
+### Item 6: Explicitly disallow the use of compiler-generated functions you do not want

 - By declaring a member function explicitly, you prevent compilers from generating their own version, and by making the function private, you keep people from calling it
 ```cpp